niftynontas/AI-Machine-Learning-Assignment/README.md

 ---

-## 💡 Social & Ethical Reflection

-> "AI in education must empower, not label."

-- This model can support **early intervention** but must be used ethically.
-- It must **not be used to stereotype or punish** learners based on background.
-- Transparency, fairness, and **human oversight** are essential when deploying AI in schools.

----

 ## 💬 Conclusion
 This project shows that AI can contribute meaningfully to **education equity** by identifying students who may need academic support.
 It demonstrates how **data science aligns with global development goals** like SDG 4.

 ---

 ## 📂 Files Included
-- `student_performance_predictor.ipynb`: Core notebook with training, testing, and plots
+- assignment 2.ipynb`: Core notebook with training, testing, and plots
-- `screenshots: Visualization outputs for results
+- screenshots: Visualization outputs for results
+- csv file-'StudentsPerformance.csv'

 ---